home-assistant/home-assistant.io/source/_components/mailbox.markdown

 Home Assistant currently supports only the [Asterisk Vaoicemail](/component/mailbox.asterisk_mbox) mailbox.

-Each mailbox also automatically includes a [Mailbox Sensors](/components/sensor.mailbox) to indicate the number of messages available.
+Each mailbox also provides an entity to indicate the number of messages available on the main page.